What was extortion at common law

 Is this ancient law still valid law today?

 As we explained above, our construction of the statute is informed by the common-law tradition from which the term of art was drawn and understood.
 We hold today that the Government need only show that a public official has obtained a payment to which he was not entitled, knowing that the payment was made in return for official acts.

 In Canada there is a reasonable justification or excuse clause contained within the extortion statutes.
 In the United States, the threat needs to be one of force, or under color of official right.
-If a person is justified in their action, then they have done nothing wrongful.
-A person has reasonable justification or excuse if he is not demanding more than is due2 and he is using his or her own power or property to negotiate and not trespassing on other people's power.

 The importance of the line between public and private beneficiaries for common law and Hobbs Act extortion is confirmed by our own case law, which is completely barren of an example of extortion under color of official right undertaken for the sole benefit of the Government.